James Le Tort: Early life

 He was the son of Jacques Le Tort and his wife Anne, and was born in France, probably in Bonnétable (dept. of Sarthe).
 Le Tort arrived in Quebec with his parents, who were Huguenot refugees, in 1686, and settled in eastern Pennsylvania.
 His younger brother Francis and his younger sister Ann Margaret were born after their parents' arrival.
-His father was hired to establish a colony of French Huguenots in East and West Vincent Township, Chester County, Pennsylvania, but the colony failed and Jacques Le Tort eventually became a fur trader in partnership with Martin Chartier and Peter Bisaillon.
+His father was hired to establish a colony of French Huguenots in East and West Vincent Township, Pennsylvania, but the colony failed and Jacques Le Tort eventually became a fur trader in partnership with Martin Chartier and Peter Bisaillon.
 His first trading post was on the Schuylkill River.
 Around 1700 they moved and established a new trading post on the Susquehanna River.

-On May 28, 1692, at about age 17, James Le Tort bound himself to a five years' term of service to John King, a Canadian sea-captain.
+On 28 May 1692, at about age 17, James Le Tort bound himself to a five years' term of service to John King, a Canadian sea-captain.
 He spent the years 1692 to 1697 in service and returned to Pennsylvania to take part in his father's fur trading business at the family trading post in Northumberland, Pennsylvania.
-His father accompanied a shipment of skins and furs to London and on his return voyage in June, 1702, was lost at sea.
+His father accompanied a shipment of skins and furs to London and on his return voyage in June 1702, was lost at sea.
 James then went to work for his father's partner, Peter Bisaillon.
 They traveled together to Canada from 1701 until 1703.